5 Cubed chess technical specifications

 Behavior

-- Player clicks 💡.
-The button enters a pulsing CSS animation (
+1. Player clicks 💡.
+The button enters a pulsing CSS animation (hint-pulse) to signal computation in progress.

-hint-pulse) to signal computation in progress. - After a 50 ms delay (allowing the animation frame to render),
+2. After a 50 ms delay (allowing the animation frame to render), findBestMove is called at depth 2 for the current player’s color.

-findBestMoveis called at depth 2 for the current player’s color. - The suggested move is visualized using two colored overlays on the board without executing the move:
+3. The suggested move is visualized using two colored overlays on the board without executing the move:

-- Cyan — the piece to move (source cell)
+• Cyan — the piece to move (source cell)

-- Orange — the destination cell
+• Orange — the destination cell

-hintMeshesarray, independent of the selection highlight array, so they persist until the player makes their own move or requests a new hint. - Hint highlights are cleared automatically when any move is executed or when the view mode is toggled.
+4. Hint highlights are stored in a separate hintMeshes array, independent of the selection highlight array, so they persist until the player makes their own move or requests a new hint.

 In ring geometry (layers view), hints use THREE.RingGeometry.
 In cube view, hints use THREE.LineSegments edge boxes.